johnalison/obsidian-notes/Journal/21 January 2025 Tuesday.md

 # Synthetic data CI Run3
 - moving on!
 - removing debugging output
-- raising the threshold on the cutlfow comparision to 0.01
+- raising the threshold on the cutlfow comparison to 0.01
-- Pused
+- Pushed and Merged.

 [[Manfred Letter Spring 2024]]
 - Pinged Matteo and Valentina